Investigating the Dominant Environmental Quenching Process in UVCANDELS/COSMOS Groups: The Data

 \subsection{UVCANDELS Catalog}

-The area of COSMOS covered with HST optical and NIR observations by the CANDELS program \citep{grogin_candels_2011, koekemoer_candels_2011} was one of the targets for follow-up F275W WFC3/UVIS and F435W ACS/WFC observations with the recent UVCANDELS program which covers 4 of the 5 CANDELS fields (COSMOS, GOODS-N, GOODS-S, AEGIS) (PI: H. Teplitz, Cycle 26 GO 15647).
-The addition of the observed UV and blue optical B-band is particularly important for this analysis, as it allows accurate estimates of star-formation-rate (SFR), dust extinction and age of the stellar population.
+The area of COSMOS covered with HST optical and NIR observations by the CANDELS program \citep{grogin_candels_2011, koekemoer_candels_2011} was one of the targets for follow-up F275W WFC3/UVIS and F435W ACS/WFC observations with the recent UVCANDELS program which covers 4 of the 5 CANDELS fields (COSMOS, GOODS-N, GOODS-S, AEGIS) (PI: H. Teplitz, Cycle 26 GO 15647, F275W mosaics are currently available at the Mikulski Archive for Space Tele- scopes at \hyperlink{https://archive.stsci.edu/hlsp/uvcandels}{doi:10.17909/8s31-f778}).
+The addition of the observed UV and blue optical B-band is particularly important for increasing the accuracy of the photometric redshifts used in this analysis \citep{rafelski_uvudf_2015}.

-For all galaxies in the UVCANDELS fields we have re-derived their physical properties by fitting their spectral energy distributions (SEDs) obtained by adding the new F275W and F435W fluxes to existing data on the fields (Mehta et al. in prep.).
-Existing photometry on the CANDELS/COSMOS field includes the \textit{HST/ACS} F606W and F814W bands as well as the \textit{HST/WFC3} F125W and F160W bands available from \citet{nayyeri_catalog_2017}.
+The physical parameters we use in our analysis are derived by fitting the spectral energy distributions (SEDs) of our sample, obtained using the new F275W and F435W filters in addition to existing photometry (presented in further detail in Mehta et al. in prep).
+The existing photometry that we use includes the \textit{HST/ACS} F606W and F814W bands as well as the \textit{HST/WFC3} F125W and F160W bands available from \citet{nayyeri_catalog_2017}.
 We also include the photometry from CFHT/MegaPrime $u^\star$, $g^\star$, $r^\star$, $i^\star$ and $z^\star$, the Subaru/SuprimeCam $B$, $g^+$, $V$, $r^+$, $i^+$ and $z^+$, VLT/VISTA Y, J, H and K, Mayall/NEWFIRM $J1$, $J2$, $J3$, $H1$, $H2$, and $K$ as well as \textit{Spitzer/IRAC} ch.
 1, 2, 3 and 4 bands that are also available as part of the \citet{nayyeri_catalog_2017} catalog.
+The combination of these filters allows for a robust SED fitting, even for galaxies where some filters may be missing, such as some galaxies on the edge of the CANDELS/COSMOS field.